Getting Started with Blackboard Basics

 Send Email is a Course Tool within Blackboard that allows enrolled course members to easily send emails to each other without needing to know the recipient's preferred email address.
 Messages can be sent directly to one or more enrolled users and will be routed to the recipient's preferred external email account (the address the recipient provided to the Blackboard system).

 Messages is a Course Tool within Blackboard that allows private, internal messaging between course participants.
 Messages can be sent directly to one or more enrolled users and will appear in the recipient's Blackboard Message center rather than their external email account.
 Use of this tool is not recommended at UK, since students may not understand that it functions differently than Send Email.
+This tool is turned off by default, but can be turned back on by navigating to the Customization section of the Control Panel and selecting Tool Availability.

 Using the Discussion Board